rediacc/docs/blog/2025-07-28-infrastructure-for-agentic-ai.md

 Let's talk money.
 Here's what Rediacc means for your bottom line:

-### 90% Lower Storage Costs
+### Significant Storage Cost Reduction

 Traditional backups store complete copies multiple times.
-Our approach stores primarily changes.
-A 100TB database with 1% daily changes would use approximately 101TB of storage, compared to 700TB for a week of traditional full backups.
+Our Smart deduplication approach stores only changes.
+A 100TB database with 1X daily changes would use approximately 107TB of storage for a week of backups plus 3 development copies, compared to 1,000TB for traditional full backups—a **9X reduction**.

+Storage savings depend on your change ratio: stable databases achieve 20X-100X reduction, while high-change environments typically see 3X-5X savings.
+[Calculate your specific savings →](/storage-calculator)

 ### Zero Downtime Testing